kernelic/.NET-3.5-DirectPlay-for-Windows-11/README.md

 # .NET 3.5 & DirectPlay for Windows 11
-.NET 3.5 &amp; DirectPlay Offline Enabler for Windows 11 in silent mode Just open .exe file :)
+.NET 3.5 &amp; DirectPlay Offline Enabler for Windows 11 in silent mode

+Just open .exe file :)

-in folder SOURCE you can find manual .cmd installer with .cab files for install manually without silent mode
+In folder SOURCE you can find manual .cmd installer with .cab files for install manually without silent mode

 ENJOY